turingschool/rails_exercises/README.md

 ## Completing the Exercises

 Each group of exercises has tests under `spec/features` and/or `spec/models`.
 Each test file begins with a number (ex: `1dog_spec.rb`).
 This number indicates the order in which you should complete the tests.

+Run the tests individually with `rspec spec/models/1dog_spec.rb` for example.
+You can also skip tests by changing `it` blocks to `xit` which will be helpful for narrowing your focus.